 At the moment, our commission members are leading several efforts of their own devising, at the behest of the town itself, and as part of broader state and regional efforts.
 Learn more about these top priorities below!

-In the spring of 2020, Commissioner Judy Fink launched a new endangered species community conservation project, directly from her garden!
+In the spring of 2020, Commissioner Judy Fink launched a species conservation project, directly from her garden!
 Having planted a specific variety of monarch-favored milkweed and noting the butterflies were exhibiting a preference for it, Judy designed a citizen-science initiative to see if collective planting of Swamp Milkweed could positively affect monarch butterfly populations in our local area.

 It’s been an enthusiastic community effort, about to enter its second season in the spring of 2021.
-Find more information with some helpful videos and keep track of the ongoing project on our Monarch Butterfly Gardens page!
+Find more information with some helpful videos and keep track of the ongoing project on our Monarch Butterfly page!

 EAB Roadside Ash Tree Survey